-High-frequency technology has also been wrongly blamed for sudden instability in the markets, most recently when the Bats equity exchange canceled its initial public offering after a computer glitch caused chaotic trading in its own stock and others.
+High-frequency technology has also been wrongly blamed for sudden instability in the markets, most recently when the Bats equity exchange its initial public offering after a computer glitch caused chaotic trading in its own stock and others.

 But criticisms of HFT are overblown, and regulating potential abuses isn’t as hard as many believe.
 In fact, more regulation -- unless wisely applied -- is likely to do more harm than good.